-Consistent with the district's commitment to keep students safe from harm and the obligation of school officials to report to child protective services when they have reasonable cause to suspect that a student has been abused or maltreated, the district will cooperate with local child protective services workers who wish to conduct interviews of students on school property relating to allegations of suspected child abuse, or neglect or custody investigations.
+Consistent with the District's commitment to keep students safe from harm and the obligation of school officials to report to Child Protective Services (CPS) when they have reasonable cause to suspect that a student has been abused or maltreated, the district will cooperate with local child protective services workers who wish to conduct interviews of students on school property relating to allegations of suspected child abuse, or neglect or custody investigations.

-All requests by child protective services to interview a student on school property shall be made directly to the building principal/designee.
+All requests by Child Protective Services to interview a student on school property shall be made directly to the building principal/designee.
 The principal/designee shall set the time and place of the interview.
 They will decide if it is necessary and appropriate for a school official to be present during the interview.
-If the nature of the allegations is such that it may be necessary for the student to remove any of his/her clothing in order for the child protective services worker to verify the allegations, the school nurse or other district medical personnel must be present during that portion of the interview.
-No student may be required to remove his/her clothing in from of a child protective services worker or school district official of the opposite sex.
+If the nature of the allegations is such that it may be necessary for the student to remove any of his/her clothing in order for the child protective services worker to verify the allegations, the School Nurse or other district medical personnel must be present during that portion of the interview.
+No student may be required to remove his/her clothing in front of a Child Protective Services worker or school district official of the opposite sex.

-A child protective services worker may not remove a student from school property without a court order, unless the worker reasonably believes that the student would be subject to danger or abuse if not he or she were not removed from school before a court order can reasonable be obtained.
+A Child Protective Services worker may not remove a student from school property without a court order, unless the worker reasonably believes that the student would be subject to danger or abuse if not, he or she were not removed from school before a court order can reasonably be obtained.
 If the worker believes the student would be subject to danger of abuse, the worker may remove the student without a court order and without the parent's consent.